-Because natural supplements aren’t regulated like drugs, you don’t have the same efficacy protection you would with drugs.
-This makes your choice of a dietary supplement manufacturer a very important consideration.
+Natural supplements aren’t regulated like drugs.
+They don’t have the same efficacy protection as over-the-counter and prescription drugs..
+This makes your choice of a trusted dietary supplement a very important consideration.

 You might think of it this way--With a drug prescription you have three layers of protection between you and the drug.